Find Affordable College Courses

 Read More…

-The University of Texas at Austin landed the #7 spot in the 2023 rankings for the best physical sciences programs.
-Located in the city of Austin, UT Austin is a public school with a fairly large student population.
+The University of Texas at Austin came in at #7 in this year’s edition of the Best Physical Sciences Schools ranking.
+Located in the city of Austin, UT Austin is a public school with a very large student population.

 The average amount in student loans that physical sciences majors at UT Austin take out is $20,833.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $202.